 The 2014 Rebels broke or tied 12 records, which were highlighted with program bests in overall (26) and conference (14) victories.
 In addition, the team knocked off then-#7 Colorado State at home for the program’s biggest win over a ranked opponent.

 Prior to his move to Las Vegas, Friedland served as a volunteer assistant coach at the University of Tennessee in Knoxville following a four-year run as the head coach at the Metro American Volleyball Club 17-1 (MAVBC) in Washington, D.C.

 During his last season at Tennessee, Friedland helped the Lady Volunteers to a 22-8 overall mark and a trip to the 2012 NCAA Tournament.
 The year concluded with a 3-2 loss to Michigan in the first round of postseason play.
 Before the loss, the Lady Vols had rattled off 13 wins in their final 14 regular-season matches following a 9-5 start to the year.

-Friedland's responsibilities at Tennessee were assisting Rob Patrick, a two-time National Coach of the Year and 16-year head coach at UT, with mentoring the setters and defensive specialists as well as off-the-court duties, such as opponent scouting, film breakdown and exchange, and helping coach and run camps.
+Friedland's responsibilities at Tennessee were assisting Rob Patrick, a two-time National Coach of the Year and longstanding head coach at UT, with mentoring the setters and defensive specialists as well as off-the-court duties, such as opponent scouting, film breakdown and exchange, and helping coach and run camps.

 Besides his time at Tennessee and Howard, Friedland assisted at George Washington University, American University and the University of Connecticut.
 He also served as the head men's and women's coach at Daniel Webster College from 2007-08.